heroku/kafka-packaging-scripts/README.md

   `$HOME/.gnupg/gpg.conf`, where you must replace `ABCD1234` with the id of the actual GPG private key.
   If `SIGN_KEY` is empty, we'll try to fill it in automatically using `gpg --list-secret-keys`.

-Note that we do not currently have per-project overrides for `VERSION`, so the assumption here is that all projects make version updates in lock-step.
+Note that we do not currently have per-project overrides for `CONFLUENT_VERSION`, so the assumption here is that all projects make version updates in lock-step.

 ## Step 3: Run the packaging build